Malrite Company / The JBG Companies

 The concept for the design is a play on the business of espionage, “hidden in plain sight”.
 The mystery and intrigue of the exhibits are obscured behind a dark metal “black box” which sits above a transparent base.
 With its evocative form, powerful slopped columns, folded metal panel skin, and pleated glass veil the museum makes vibrant architectural and urban statement in the existing concrete canyon of 10th Street.

 The project lies within the purview of the U.S. Commission of Fine Arts and received Full Building Permit approval and support in July of 2016.
-The project begun construction in late 2016 and will deliver in 2018.
+The project begun construction in late 2016, and the museum celebrated its grand opening in May 2019.